strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 ## Backend customization

-### Content-Types
+### Content-types

-An object with the [Content-Types](/developer-docs/latest/development/backend-customization/models.md) the plugin provides.
+An object with the [Content-types](/developer-docs/latest/development/backend-customization/models.md) the plugin provides.

 **Type**: `Object`